hanpari/sovereign/source/02/052_drama.md

 "The answer stays the same, my beautiful imposter.
 She should've married him.
 She's already done so."

-Back then, when Gromov had refused to confess to her, the real Samara did not insist, letting the matter slip as if it had never happened.
-Neither of them had crossed the thin line of expressing their affection explicitly.
+Back then, when Gromov had refused to confess to her, the real Samara did not insist any further.
+They pretented the conversation had never happened.

 "So be it!"

-Lacking the gentle confusion of the original, this dreamland Samara failed to reveal the tenderness of the real one.
-There was something inhuman in her motionless gaze, almost as if she was a sister to Doll, a robot sent from a distant past, a mere talking statue.
+Lacking the gentle confusion of the original, this dreamland Samara show no signs of being broken-hearted.
+There was something inhuman in her motionless gaze, almost as if she was a sister to Doll, a robot sent from a distant past.

+"Now for something completely different."

 Without warning, her skin changed color, turning into dark blue.
 Certain sharpness, always present in Samara's features, became more prominent, and the whites of her green eyes blackened.